How To Train Your Dragon Birthday Party: Make your own shield, train your dragon stations, sensory table, and dragon training survival loot bags!

 Dragon Flying Practise

-Dragon Sensory Table
+How To Train Your Dragon Sensory Table

-There were also some little ones at the party, so Heather set-up a great sensory play table for them.
+Meanwhile there were also some little ones at the party, so Heather set-up a great sensory play table for them.
 The kids loved the sensory table, including the bigger kids.

 Heather converted her old farm water table, using moss, sand, rocks, shredded paper, blue glass pebbles, and some dragon toys.